The O3DE Docs Structure

 /static/images/, directories map to the various O3DE documentation guides.
 You will most likely be interested in just a few specific areas.
 These areas of interest are highlighted in the diagram below:

 The highlighted directories in the above diagram are where most contributions will be made:

 atom-guide: The Atom Render section in the O3DE docs.
 The Atom Guide contains feature and reference documentation for Atom that is exclusive to Atom Renderer.
 Topics that deal with the connection between Atom and O3DE, and using Atom within the context of O3DE, are in the various O3DE guides.

 learning-guide: The Tutorials & Examples section in the O3DE docs.
 Tutorials and Examples contains user tutorials, a cookbook, and sample documentation.
 Tutorials should only use assets that are part of the O3DE distribution, are freely available, or can be quickly and easily replicated in open source content creation tools.
-The Cookbook section contains targeted recipes that demonstrate how to perform specific tasks, such as script canvas snippets.
+The Cookbook section contains targeted recipes that describe and demonstrate how to perform specific tasks, using snippets of Script Canvas graphs, for example.
 The Cookbook is a fantastic place for O3DE users to make quick, useful contributions.
 The Samples section contains documentation for samples that are included with the O3DE distribution.

 welcome-guide: The Welcome section in the O3DE docs.
 The Welcome section contains an overview of O3DE, an installation guide, tutorials to help new users get started, and links to various hubs for O3DE users.